 How well does solar power work in the winter?
 Can solar panels even make power in the cold winter months?

-The short answer is YES, solar power can work quite well in the cold, dark winter months!
-But there are many misconceptions about how well solar power can work in the wintertime.
+The short answer is YES, a solar panel system can work quite well in the cold, dark winter months!
+But there are many common misconceptions about how well solar systems can work in the wintertime.

 The long answer is a bit more nuanced, so in this post, we’re going to break down the seven biggest questions people often ask us about how well solar power works in the wintertime.